haacked/haacked.com/_posts/2015/2015-06-13-the-getting-better-moment.markdown

 As the comment states, never ever ever ever forget to call `rs.MoveNext`.
 Ever.

-Being a tiny company, it wasn't long before I was working on some important projects.
-I recall working on a [music website called myLaunch](http://solien.com/client-successes/Pages/launch-media.aspx).
+A benefit of working at a tiny company, it wasn't long before I got to work on important and interesting projects.
+One of these projects was a [music website called myLaunch](http://solien.com/client-successes/Pages/launch-media.aspx).
 The website was a companion to the multi-media Launch CD-ROM magazine.
 Cutting edge stuff, you can [still find them on Amazon](http://www.amazon.com/Launch-(CD-ROM-Magazine)/e/B000AQ4H1M).
 I wish I had kept [the Radiohead issue](http://www.amazon.com/LAUNCH-No-15/dp/B0000039S4/ref=ntt_mus_ep_dpi_2), it sells for $25!

 ![Launch magazine](https://cloud.githubusercontent.com/assets/19977/8151027/5d56cdec-12b6-11e5-81a2-4c1b3cf2e8ce.png)